-We are funded jointly by the UK government and the EU.
-We offer free advice and assistance to consumers who have bought goods or services in another EU country (or Norway and Iceland) and experienced a problem.
+We offer free advice and assistance to consumers who have bought goods or services in another country and experienced a problem.
 The goods or services may have not been delivered, may have been faulty or badly carried out.
 Sometimes money is not returned when it should be, goods or services are mis-described or, consumers have been tied into terms and conditions they do not understand.

 How can we help?

 One of our advisors will look at your complaint and decided, on the details that you’ve submitted, that there is a potential breach of your consumer rights, entitling you to a remedy from the trader.
 We are not a court, nor do we have all sides of the story so this does not mean there is a breach.
 Only a court can truly decide that but in theory there is enough alleged for us to look further at the problem.

 For issues with traders based in an EU member state, we can offer the following assistance: We work closely with the European Consumer Centre Network (ECC-Net) which is a network of consumer centres based in the EU Member States, plus Iceland and Norway.
 Once we have reviewed any further information, if we still feel there is still a potential breach, we will send the details of your complaint to the appropriate office.
 Once the details of your complaint have been received by our counterparts, they will again review it to see if they, with their specialist knowledge of their own consumer law, agree that there is reason to pursue the complaint.
 If they do not they will communicate this to us, we will pass this information back to you and there will be nothing else we can directly do to help you.
 At this point it’s possible we can point out other ways, usually the court system, that you might choose to use to pursue your complaint.
 Consumer Centre UK has no way to appeal the final decision of the European Consumer Centre Network.